I said the Giants at Redskins, just wanted to say Redskins.

 The shouldn't eat butter, shouldn't eat whole milk, drink whole milk, all of this stuff.

-It's just a bunch of wives' tales, bugaboo that was never true in the first place.
+It's just a bunch of wives' tales bugaboo that was never true in the first place.

 Made popular by just two skeletal people at something called Center for the Science and Public Interest.

-They had a logo and a fax machine, and they sort of faxing out whatever it was that was gonna kill you, and the media repeats it, becomes popularly believed, and so these restaurants have to react to it one way or the other.
+They had a logo and a fax machine, and they started faxing out whatever it was that was going to kill you.

 But I'm telling you, you don't go to McDonald's for a salad.

-You don't go to McDonald's for for a veggie burger or Burger King or anything of the sort.
+You don't go to McDonald's for a veggie burger or Burger King or anything of the sort.

 The left got their hooks into ESPN.